jas-rowlett90/terraform-driven-multicloud-k8s-gitops-platform/README.md

 Planned:

-* Phase 13 – Cloud Validation (AKS/EKS Execution Testing) will be done in outside branch for perrsonal testing
+* Phase 13 – Cloud Validation (AKS/EKS Execution Testing)

+Validation work will be performed in a dedicated cloud-validation branch to preserve the stability of the portfolio version of the project.

 ---